tobixen/thrash-protect/README.md

   under the login shell (say, "less") may be annoying.
 Observed
-  situation: starting a minecraft server from an interactive bash session, if it gets suspended it cannot be resumed with "kill -CONT" as it depends on being run in the foreground.
+  situation: starting a minecraft server from an interactive bash session, if it gets suspended it cannot be resumed with "kill -CONT" as it depends on being run in the foreground (workaround: spawn minecraft i.e. from screen rather than bash).
+I've also received one report that this script may have interphered with the condor job control system.

 * I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck